-I grew up like many millennial mamas did: I came home from school day after day.
+I grew up as many millennial mamas did: I came home from school day after day.
 Popping open a pack of dunkaroos to munch on while I did homework.
 All while a deliciously mindless sitcom played in the background.
 The likes of Boy Meets World and Sister, Sister were my go-to shows, with other Disney classics finding their way into the mix from time to time.

 It got me wondering about these super-moms: beyond the fact that my muses were just great actors on a TV show.
-It made me think about those I know in my own life that seem to keep every ball in the air like a champ.
+It made me think about those I know in my own life who seem to keep every ball in the air like a champ.

 My girl is still little, but I feel overwhelmed with the demands of work, school, and life already.
 How in the world will I go forth and raise an insanely well-rounded little one when it feels as though I’m currently falling flat myself?
 I can do a few things well at one time.
 However, I am unsure if I’m cut out to be the super-mom I’ve always aspired to be.

 Perhaps, though, it’s more important to show her how to prioritize.
 Or I’ll be the mom of her dreams, but the house will never always be ready for company.
 Maybe, I’ll show her the secrets to lazily eating healthy, all while enjoying the time we’re spending together.
-Perhaps I’ll re-adopt my old college mantra of “C’s get degrees,” and spend less time on research and more time with my husband in the evenings.
+Perhaps I’ll re-adopt my old college mantra of “C’s get degrees” and spend less time on research and more time with my husband in the evenings.

-Maybe I’ll learn it’s less about having it all, and more about being all in where you are.
+Maybe I’ll learn it’s less about having it all and more about being all in where you are.

 Maybe I’ll teach my girl these things, too.
-But I’ll know I have succeeded when she points to me and notes that she wants to emulate my mothering style, and not one from the TV.
+But I’ll know I have succeeded when she points to me and notes that she wants to emulate my mothering style and not one from the TV.